"Le vannier de Vallabrègues, Robert Doisneau" Tous droits réservés.

 The historic arts & craft trade was extinct when the "hotel Drujon" was acquired by the creators of the Atelier Vime.
 To this day numerous records still attest to the high level of craftmanship cultivated on the property for close to 150 years.

 The workshop is installed in 1878 in this compact mansion provided with a large courtyard bordered by a typical Uzès-styled facade.
 Originally built in 1730 for a family of notables, the building overlooked the Rhone river and counted numerous employees together with three soaking ponds for the fresh wicker.

 As of today, Atelier Vime in Vallabrègues offers a selection of vintage articles, including furniture, made of wicker, rattan or cord.

-The Atelier Vime Editions collection calls on the expertise of local wicker craftsmen and cultivators and is a direct contribution to the preservation of the local ecosystems and cabinetmakers, ironworkers, ceramists, distiller, master candlemaker, fabric printer...
+The Atelier Vime Editions collection calls on the expertise of our wicker and rattan craftsmen's and cultivators and is a direct contribution to the preservation of the local ecosystems and cabinetmakers, ironworkers, ceramists, distiller, master candlemaker, fabric printer...